cuhsat/pssst/doc/api/api.md

 * Create user
 * Delete user
 * Find user key
-* List user boxes
+* Pull a message
+* Push a message

 All user actions, except `find`, must be signed with the senders private key.
 Only required HTTP headers are listed.

 ### Create

 Creates a new user with the given public key.
-Every user is created with the default box `box`.
 The given key must be in PEM format.

 #### Request